-In terms of The City of Cape Town's bylaws, it is illegal not to attend to obvious leaks, including water leaks from pipes, taps and other plumbing fittings such as leaking geyser overflows.
+In terms of The City of Cape Town's bylaws, it is illegal not to attend to obvious water leaks, including water leaks from pipes, taps and other plumbing fittings such as leaking geyser overflows.
 Even toilet cisterns and dripping shower heads can be sources of obvious water leaks.

 Many obvious leaks can be fixed yourself, without a plumber.
 But it is the not-so-obvious leaks that cause by far the most water wastage in the long term and are often the most expensive.
-Many homeowners are completely unaware of water going to waste because many water leaks are not so obvious and are difficult to locate.
+Many homeowners are completely unaware of water going to waste because many water leaks are not visible and are difficult to locate.

 Who is responsible for repairing leaks?